Nut Torquing and Back-Off to Set Wheel Bearings

 Skill Level: Easy to Difficult | Special Tools: None

-- While oscillating the wheel, torque the adjusting nut to 200 lbf-ft to fully seat the bearing components.
+- Torque the adjusting nut to 200 lbf-ft while oscillating the wheel.
+This will fully seat the bearing components.

 - Back off the adjusting nut one full turn or until it is loose.

-- To establish end play, torque the adjusting nut to 50 lbf-ft while rotating the wheel hub assembly.
+- Torque the adjusting nut to 50 lbf-ft while rotating the wheel hub assembly to establish end play.

 - Back off the inner (adjusting) nut the amount indicated in the chart below.

 - On a single-nut system, install a cotter pin.
 On a double-nut system, install a jam nut and torque it to the proper specification indicated in the chart below.

 - Use a dial indicator to verify end play (free movement) of the tire and wheel assembly along the spindle axis.